-Publishing a plugin is the primary way to make it available for others to use.
-While you can publish to a private repository to restrict access, publishing to the Gradle Plugin Portal makes your plugin available to anyone in the world.
+Publishing your plugin is the primary way to make it available to other builds.
+While you can publish to private repositories to restrict access, publishing to the Gradle Plugin Portal makes your plugin discoverable and usable worldwide.

 plugin portal page